 John reprised the role of Captain Jack in the final episodes of the third series and again in David Tennant's final episode as the Tenth Doctor, "Journey's End", in series 4.

 Audience reaction to Captain Jack Harkness was so positive that, when Russell T Davies developed a spin-off series from Doctor Who, it was with the Captain in mind as the head of Torchwood.
-The two series, along with a second spin-off, The Sara Jane Adventures, aimed at a younger audience, now run alongside and complement one other.
+The two series, along with a second spin-off, The Sarah Jane Adventures, aimed at a younger audience, ran alongside and complemented one other.

 - See video clips and wallpapers of Captain Jack on the BBC site